 Here is the original passage in the KJV, the passage reads (again, (emphasis added):

 Have ye offered unto me sacrifices and offerings in the wilderness forty years, O house of Israel?
 (But ye have borne the tabernacle of your Moloch and Chiun your images, the star of your god, which ye made to yourselves.
 Therefore will I cause you to go into captivity beyond Damascus, saith the Lord, whose name is The God of hosts.

 Moloch, Rompha, Remphan, Sikkuth, Chiun, Kiyyun – the translation varies by time and culture — all are names for Saturn.
 And the star they carried is sitting at Saturn’s north pole:

 Saturn and the star at Messiah’s birth

 The problem with that is, Saturn is not the star of the Jews or Judea or Israel.
 These are the chosen people of God.
-They were not to worship the host of heaven.
-They were the children of the Most High God and no other.
+They were not to worship the host of heaven but to reserve all worship, honor, and praise to the Most High God and no other.

 If there is to be a sign in the heavens that is so spectacular the Magi could not miss it, God would be sure that it spoke to His people, too.
 The Lion of the tribe of Judah was about to be born.
 The ‘king’ star is Regulus, the heart of the constellation Leo (the lion).
 Regulus is a true star, not a planet shining like one.
 Judah (the Jews in Judea) is the lion (Genesis 49:9) and Regulus is its heart, their Messiah (Genesis 49:10, Revelation 5:5).